James-Fleming12/James-Fleming12.github.io/src/content/blog/OrthCaps.md

 This is optimized with the use of a mask matrix, a type of matrix that is used to eliminate the data out of certain sections of another matrix or vector.
 This ...

 ### Sparse Attention Routing:
+Now comes the main differences between both model types mentioned previously.
+Their routing mechanism, influenced by the original Dynamic Routing procedures of typical Capsule Networks, removes the need for iteration completely in dynamic routing.